dtcenter/METplus/docs/Release_Guide/release_steps/create_release_on_github.rst

   https://|projectRepo|.readthedocs.io/en/vX.Y.Z-betaN/Users_Guide/release-notes.html
   (Note: the URL will not be active until the release is created)

-* Attach a PDF of the |projectRepo| User's Guide, if available.
+* Add a link to the PDF of the |projectRepo| User's Guide, if available.
   The PDF can be downloaded from ReadTheDocs if it is available, i.e. https://|projectRepo|.readthedocs.io/_/downloads/en/vX.Y.Z-betaN/pdf/ (Note: the URL will not be active until the release is created)